SophieDufrane/redeemit-platform/README.md

 ### Database Design

 The database was designed to provide full **CRUD functionality** for both **employees** and **admin users** through user-friendly interfaces.

+#### Data Overview
+- **CatalogueItem Table:** Stores details of all available rewards, including:
+  - `reward_name`: The name of the reward.
+  - `points_cost`: The points required to redeem the reward.
+  - `stock_quantity`: The current stock level for each reward.
+  - `image`: The image associated with the reward.
+- **UserProfile Table:** Extends the default `User` model to include:
+  - `point_balance`: Tracks the user’s remaining reward points.
+- **Cart and CartItem Tables:** Used to manage user selections before redemption:
+  - `Cart`: Represents a user’s cart session, linked to their profile.
+  - `CartItem`: Tracks individual items and their quantities in the cart.

 ---